Mbed-TLS/mbedtls-docs/security-advisories/mbedtls-security-advisory-2023-10-2.md

 A TLS 1.3 client or server configured with support for signature-based authentication (i.e. any non-PSK key exchange) is vulnerable to a heap buffer overflow.
 An unauthenticated malicious peer can overflow the TLS handshake structure by sending an overly long ECDH or FFDH public key.

 A TLS 1.2 server configured with `MBEDTLS_USE_PSA_CRYPTO` and with support for a cipher suite using ECDH and a signature is vulnerable to a heap buffer overflow.
 An unauthenticated malicious peer can overflow the TLS handshake structure by sending an overly long ECDH public key.
-TLS 1.2 clients, and builds with `MBEDTLS_USE_PSA_CRYPTO` are not affected.
+TLS 1.2 clients, and builds without `MBEDTLS_USE_PSA_CRYPTO` are not affected.

 ## Impact